 Here are a couple of the best locations to stay during your visit to Cannon Beach.
 I have included links to the locations from my favorite travel reservation website, www.booking.com.

-Stephanie Inn Not only is this hotel oceanfront, it also offers a free shuttle to downtown Cannon Beach.
+Stephanie Inn Not only is this hotel oceanfront, but it also offers a free shuttle to downtown Cannon Beach.
 It is the highest rated location, most visitors really enjoy the wine tastings, the free cookies, and their room’s fireplace and whirlpool tub.

 Seaside, Oregon